embergershared/dev-ex-app/README.md

 - Added with the following changes & improvements:

   - GitHub Actions using OIDC to authenticate and interact with Azure,
-  - GitHub Actions Workflow () uses publish to Application Service (WebApp and WebAPI) with Basic Authentication OFF,
+  - GitHub Actions Workflow used to publish to Application Service (WebApp and WebAPI) with Basic Authentication OFF,

+Notes:

+  - The code comes with `CodeUITest` and `Test` projects that were neither `used` nor `tested` for the DevEx day.
+They are provided "AS-IS".

 ## Tech stack